phusion/juvia/README.md

 ## Demo

 You can see Juvia in action at [the demo site](http://juvia-demo.phusion.nl).
+Login with `a@a.com` / `123456`.
 Post comments at [this test comments page](http://juvia-demo.phusion.nl/admin/sites/1/test).
 The demo site is reset every 24 hours.

 ## Installation